Appearance

 Notes

-yg-node.yamlis a reserved filename in model directories.
+yg-node.yamlis a reserved filename in model directories.- Node types are defined in